Vianden: Attractions

 Vianden is one of Luxembourg's main tourist centres with large numbers of holidaymakers and local visitors at all times of the year.
 In particular, the recently restored castle set spectacularly on the rocks above the town has become a museum which traces its history and its links with the royal families of Europe back to the Middle Ages.
 Then there are links with Victor Hugo who visited Luxembourg in 1862 and 1865 and spent a longer period in Vianden in 1871.
 His sketches and letters can be seen in the museum located in the house where he stayed next to the bridge over the Our.
 There is also a museum of arts and crafts (Musée d'Art rustique) and a doll and toy museum (Musée de la Poupée et du Jouet).

 But many people just visit Vianden to wander through its hilly, historic streets or as a centre for walking, camping or cycling in the north of Luxembourg.
 There is a pleasant cycle route up the Sauer and Our valleys to Vianden and there are many signposted walks in the area.

 During the summer months, a chairlift operates from the banks of the river in the lower part of the town taking you high above the castle with magnificent views over the landscape.

 Vianden also has a number of annual events and celebrations.
 The most famous of these is the nut market in October when the local walnuts are on sale together with walnut cakes, walnut confectionery, walnut brandy and walnut liqueurs.
+In May, Vianden is set to welcome The Agitator.

 Finally, there is an interesting attraction a few kilometers to the north of Vianden, the Vianden Pumped Storage Plant, which provides pumped-storage hydroelectricity storage and generation systems to benefit from the surplus electric power at night, and provide extra energy during peak hours.